delegatable/research/drafts/delegatable-intents-framework/delegatable-intents-framework.md

 If a computer doesn't have permissions to act on behalf of user's intentions, nothing is possible.

-## Second Order Intentions

-# Intensions Across Discrete Time Ranges
+# Intents Across Discrete Time Ranges

 A simple example of an intention is a token swap.
 Trade X for Y in a single epoch.
 The risk is contained, because the intention can be fulfilled and measured in a single block.